 Introduction

 The intellectual property (IP) discussion document identified several key IP risks for the openASSA project.
-The discussion document also identified Contributor License Agreements (‘CLAs’) as a possible way of protecting openASSA against these risks and preventing the project from landing in hot water due to the community contributions it accepts.
+The discussion document also identified Contributor License Agreements (‘CLAs’) as a possible way of reducing the risk for openASSA and helping prevent the project from landing in hot water due to the community contributions it accepts.
 Specifically, CLAs make ownership of (and liability for) the project’s intellectual property explicit.

 Although CLA’s are usually aimed at individuals, it may make sense also to have Corporate CLAs where individuals contribute on behalf of their employers.